ClaireLiao10/ClaireL_BlueStampPortfolio/index.md

 - [Example 2](https://sviatil0.github.io/Sviatoslav_BSE/)
 - [Example 3](https://arneshkumar.github.io/arneshbluestamp/)

-To watch the BSE tutorial on how to create a portfolio, click here.
+To watch the BSE tutorial on how to create a portfolio, click here.-->